jnbdz/tutorial-baeldung-spring-security-cas-sso/README.md

 ### CAS Client Setup

 ## Troubleshoot
+> Note: You can find some interesting details about CAS settings in the `config-metadata.properties` that you can generate: `./gradlew exportConfigMetadata` (Warning!
+The file is pretty big).
 ### `cas.authn.pm.json.location:` does not work
 You may need to adjust the total number of {@code inotify} instances.
 On Linux, you may need to add the following line to `/etc/sysctl.conf`: `fs.inotify.max_user_instances = 256`.